Preparations for the Prince of Asturias Awards 2009 Have Begun

 Google, the 2008 Prince of Asturias Awards Laureate for Communication and Humanities, has posted all the Prince of Asturias Awards laureates of the last 28 years on its search tool Google Earth.
 On the web page www.google.es/asturias (in Spanish), users can see a video with 3D images such as a virtual re-creation of the Campoamor Theatre, several streets in Oviedo, the Hotel de la Reconquista, and the birthplaces of some of the Laureates.Filed under Spanish Royals

-Tagged Felipe VI, Princess of Asturias Awards.
+Tagged Felipe VI of Spain, Princess of Asturias Awards.